MINZHE-XU/ins/README.md

 `Group Members: Wanyun Sun, Minzhe Xu, Jiaheng Zhu, Liangmu Zhu`

-Our choice in this project is the Instagram viewer.
+Our choice in this project is the Instagram Viewer.

 We have referenced the open-source YPImagePicker, according to the MIT License, from https://github.com/Yummypets/YPImagePicker.